 - Kowloon Station to Airport via the Airport Express: 20 minutes

-If you have anywhere between 9 to 12 hours to spare in Hong Kong, there’s a lot more touristy things that you can cover.
+If you have anywhere between 9 to 12 hours to spare in Hong Kong, there are a lot more touristy things that you can cover.

-There are numerous ways to get to Victoria Peak, but the most popular mode (for first timers) is the Peak Tram.
+There are numerous ways to get to Victoria Peak, but the most popular transport mode (for first-timers) is the Peak Tram.
 The tram offers a unique and exciting way for passengers to experience the vertical beauty of Hong Kong.
-The Peak Tram starts from the Garden Road in Admiralty, and takes you straight up to the Peak.
+The Peak Tram starts from Garden Road in Admiralty and takes you straight up to the Peak.

 How to get there